-Christina Walsh of the Institute of Justice helps explain how one of the most common myths used against the mobile food industry is completely false.
+Christina Walsh of the Institute of Justice helps explain how the Street Food Is Unsafe myth used against the mobile food industry is completely false.

 Empanadas with summer squash, caramelized onions and sharp cheddar cheese in New Orleans.
 Black truffle lasagna with portobello mushrooms and gorgonzola in D.C.
 Banana cupcakes with peanut butter butter-cream, topped with roasted thick cut bacon in Chicago.
 Delicious, inventive food from coast to coast, brought to you by the food-truck revolution.
 And I get to sample it all.